-The Tamar Engineering Project will provide one-to-one mentoring from an industry professional, a financial award of £3,000, and a £1,500 course fee-waiver per year of study to successful applicants.
+The Tamar Engineering Project provides one-to-one mentoring from an industry professional, a financial award of £3,000, and a £1,500 course fee-waiver per year of study to successful applicants.

-In addition to relieving financial worries, this support will alleviate the strains of study and help students develop essential interpersonal skills such a networking and business etiquette so that they may graduate as confident, highly employable, conscientious engineers.
+In addition to relieving financial worries, this support alleviates the strains of study and help students develop essential interpersonal skills such as networking and business etiquette so that they graduate as confident, highly employable, conscientious engineers.

 Building on our strengths

 We have a highly supportive environment for disadvantaged students through our Access Agreement and schemes such as Plymouth Access for Looked After Young People.

 In addition to the highly connected academic team and industry accredited courses here, we have an excellent Careers and Employability Team, who facilitate the mentoring between scholars and industry mentors.

 We need your support

 We need to raise £300k by 2020 to support at least 20 students through three years of study for which we welcome your philanthropic support.

 Your support will help to reduce the risk of losing these talented students so that they may fully engage in their course just like Ajen Limbu did, pictured here.

 Whether you're an engineering organisation or an individual with a passion for supporting talented students, we'd love to hear from you.